magnesiumlabs/lasco/src/components/filter/blur/README.md

 # Blur

-Class generator for setting `blur` property for an element.
+Class generator for setting `blur` filter property for an element.

 ## Classes